 Naturally, there are pros and cons to consider when deciding whether a home-based business is right for you.

-- A low-investment business has fewer overhead costs (such as warehousing fees), plus potential tax deductions you can claim.
+- A small business has fewer overhead costs (such as warehousing fees), plus potential tax deductions you can claim.

 - The option to sell products or services locally or internationally.